oneops/oneops.github.io/_posts/2016-03-31-oneops-releases-2016-q1.md

 # Release 2016.01.13

-- LB horizontal scaling
+LB horizontal scaling:
 - Every existing environment platform will undergo compute/fqdn/lb component update associated with any deployment post 13/01/2016

-- Auto healing flags moved from environment configuration in transition to platform in operate phase
+Auto healing flags moved from environment configuration in transition to platform in operate phase:

 - 3 new buttons are now visible on platform operation page[auto-repair, auto-replace and auto-scale(visible only to redundant platforms)]
 - The flags can no longer be configured on environment create/update
 - This allows certain platforms to have auto replace enabled e.g web based platforms like tomcat while others can keep them disabled e.g. data based platforms like couchbase
 - Only auto-repair will be turned ON by default for all platforms.

-- UI additions/improvements
+UI additions/improvements:

 - Security: User session inactivity timeout of 30mins
 - Security: Only one simultaneous session is allowed
 - Notification graph now available on assembly, environment operation pages along with notification report page
 - Improved performance of page loading
 - Pagination for notification report with ability to filter on text in the subject as well as in the body

 Circuit updates: